 Alternatively, the scammer may direct you to visit a website or email to clear up the issue with your account.
 The website, of course, won't be an official Apple site and will instead be designed to steal your information.

-How to Beat and Avoid the Apple Support Scam
+How to Beat the Apple Support Scam

 Don’t worry—you’re not doomed to this fate, even if you’ve received an Apple Support scam call.